AbdulazizAlmawash/AMFMC-Standalone/README.md

 - Verify the integrity of the files by ensuring you download only from the [official releases](https://github.com/FSGAM3R/AMFMC-Standalone/releases).
 - Contact us if you have concerns or need further clarification.

-I appreciate your understanding and are working to minimize such issues in future releases.
+I appreciate your understanding and am working to minimize such issues in future releases.

 ---